 - Dukan Diet

-For best results, make sure your best diet for losing belly fat has an exercise component
+For best results, make sure your diet plan to reduce belly fat has an exercise component

 The best diet for losing belly fat promotes both a calorie deficit and a slight reduction in calories from carbohydrates.
 You may have heard the phrase “abs are made in the kitchen”; this is true.